Bramock History, Family Crest & Coats of Arms

 The MacBirnie (MacBurnie and MacBurney) variant was first found in 1466 when David M'Birny was a witness in Kirkcudbright.

 Important Dates for the Bramock family

 This web page shows only a small excerpt of our Bramock research.
-Another 115 words (8 lines of text) covering the years 1261, 1500, 1520, 1591, 1680 and are included under the topic Early Bramock History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1261, 1500, 1520, 1591, 1680, 1563, 1619, 1563, 1584 and are included under the topic Early Bramock History in all our PDF Extended History products and printed products wherever possible.